yvoatelep/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-In my next testing, I would concentrate on the mpg fo the MechaCar vs the Competition.
-I would use Simple Linear Regression to see if mpg was affected by the factors of weight, spoiler angle, and AWD in other car models.
-This would help to identify if these factors are generally an influence on MPG, and if so, show the need of more investigation of these factors and mpg in the MechaCar samples.
+In my next testing, I would concentrate on the mpg for the MechaCar vs the Competition.
+I would use Multiple Linear Regression to see if mpg was affected by the factors of weight, spoiler angle, and AWD in other car models.
+This would help to identify if these factors are generally an influence on MPG, and if so, show the need to investigate why these factors are not influencing the mpg in the MechaCar samples.
 In order to do this testing, we need a data set of these variables in at least 4 competitor car models.